 And the travel website CheapCaribbean.com ran a campaign offering 50 nurses free flights to a tropical destination, which was a great move because most nurses desperately need a vacation.
 Rewarding consumer communities with personalized offers that have meaning for them inspires great loyalty.

-Once you launch a personalized offer to a consumer community, you nurture them to deepen the relationship.
-Lowe’s does this by automatically enrolling the military in its MyLowe’s loyalty program and marketing to them with special offers throughout the year.
+Once you launch a personalized offer to a consumer community, you nurture them to deepen the relationship, for example by marketing to them with special offers throughout the year.

 Q: What Else Can Marketers Do To Harness the Power of Consumer Communities?

 Sai Koppala: A personalized offer is just the beginning.
 Consumer communities want more than a discount—they want brands to support them and their values.

 Brands can do this in many ways.
 T-Mobile provides tremendous career support for veterans, and Tarte leverages the power of cause marketing with programs that support female empowerment and other issues that they know teachers care about. .

 And many brands go out of their way to recognize their consumer communities by providing special offers during holidays that celebrate those customers, such as Veterans Day, First Responder Day, Teacher Appreciation Week, and Grandparents Day.